appwrite/appwrite/CONTRIBUTING.md

 ## How to Start?

 If you are worried or don’t know where to start, check out the next section that explains what kind of help we could use and where you can get involved.
-You can reach out with questions to [Eldad Fux (@eldadfux)](https://twitter.com/eldadfux) or [@appwrite](https://twitter.com/appwrite) on Twitter or to anyone from the [Appwrite team on Discord](https://appwrite.io/discord).
+You can send your questions to [@appwrite](https://twitter.com/appwrite) on Twitter or to anyone from the [Appwrite team on Discord](https://appwrite.io/discord).
 You can also submit an issue, and a maintainer can guide you!

 ## Code of Conduct